 Medical Editor: John P. Cunha, DO, FACOEP

-Compro (prochlorperazine) Suppositories are used to treat psychotic disorders such as schizophrenia.
-It is also used to treat anxiety, and to control severe nausea and vomiting.
-It is a phenothiazine.
-This medication is available in generic form.
-Common side effects include dizziness, drowsiness, anxiety, headache, insomnia, strange dreams, blurred vision, dry mouth, stuffy nose, constipation, breast swelling or discharge, missed menstrual period, weight gain, swelling in the hands or feet, impotence, trouble having an orgasm, mild itching or skin rash.
+Compro (prochlorperazine) Suppositories is a phenothiazine used to treat psychotic disorders such as schizophrenia.
+Compro is also used to treat anxiety, and to control severe nausea and vomiting.
+Compro Suppositories is available in generic form.
+Common side effects of Compro Suppositories include:

 The dosage of Compro is 25mg twice daily, administered rectally.
 Compro may interact with cold or allergy medicine, sedatives, narcotics, sleeping pills, muscle relaxers, medicine for seizures, depression or anxiety, other anti-psychotic medications, atropine, lithium, diuretics, antibiotics, birth control pills, hormone replacement estrogens, blood pressure medications, blood thinners, asthma medications or bronchodilators, drugs to treat prostate disorders, incontinence medications, insulin or oral diabetes medications, medication for nausea, vomiting, or motion sickness, medications to treat or prevent malaria, medicines to prevent organ transplant rejection, numbing medicine, medications used for general anesthesia, stimulants, ADHD medications, ulcer or irritable bowel medications, or medicines to treat Parkinson's disease, restless leg syndrome, or pituitary gland tumor.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Compro should be used only if prescribed.
 It may cause side effects in a newborn if the mother uses the medication during pregnancy.
 Before using this medication, tell your doctor if you are pregnant.
 This drug can pass into breast milk and may harm a nursing baby.
 Consult your doctor before breastfeeding.